 Lucky for you, there’s more than one winter pop-up themed bar in Kansas City in a private outdoor enclosure.
 Located around the pool deck at The Fontaine hotel on the Country Club Plaza, you’ll find the Nine Zero One Igloo Bar.
 It features not only the igloos, but also pays homage to Scandinavia through sights, smells, and flavors featured in the themed signature cocktails.
 This experience booked up fast last year so I wasn’t able to try it out, but they typically open in late-November and close in mid-March.

 The Miracle Pop-Up Bar is a concept that partners with local bars across the country to transform them into a holiday wonderland.
 You’ll find the same decor, glassware, and menu in each of the partnering bars.
 The cocktails are fun and festive and you can purchase the glassware.
 (I am still regretting not purchasing the tiki Santa T-Rex mug last time.)
-This year, Kansas City will have three Miracle KC options to choose from.
-There will be one at KC Power & Light, one at Town Center Plaza, and one at the Country Club Plaza.
-Reservations will open on November 12th.
-You can find out more by following their Instagram or Facebook accounts.
+Each year, different bars in Kansas City have a chance at participating in this pop-up.
+You can find out more by checking out the locations each year here and following their Instagram or Facebook accounts.

 12. Sippin’ Santa at Julep